I've Been Everywhere: Other uses

 Australian Peter Harris visited all the locations in the Australian version of "I've Been Everywhere" between December 2009 and July 2011.
-A record of his trip is located here.
+A record of his trip is online.

-Nebraska native, Brett Anderson, rode his motorcycle, Annie, to all the locations in the North American version of "I've Been Everywhere" between 6 June 2017 and 31 October 2019.
+Nebraska native Brett Anderson rode his motorcycle, Annie, to all the locations in the North American version of "I've Been Everywhere" between 6 June 2017 and 31 October 2019.
 During this time, he visited all 92 song places, including 16 countries and 49 states.
-The record of his 73,000 mile trip can be found here.
+The record of his 73,000 mile trip can be found online.

 In 2010, the Swedish band Movits! used the track for one of the episodes of their US tour movie, First We Take Manhattan.

 Bruce Springsteen used the song as a snippet for "Light of Day" during his 1999-2000 Reunion tour.

 John Finnemore did a version listing places in Dorset for an episode of I'm Sorry I Haven't A Clue recorded in Poole.

-Johnny Cash's 1996 version was used in the Family Guy episode “The Most Interesting Man in the World”, the seventeenth episode of the twelfth season, episode 227 overall, which originally aired on 13 April 2014.
+Johnny Cash's 1996 version was used in the Family Guy episode "The Most Interesting Man in the World", the seventeenth episode of the twelfth season, episode 227 overall, which originally aired on 13 April 2014.

 Rihanna interpolated the main verse from the song to her 2011 song "Where Have You Been".

 In early 2022, the United States Postal Service began using the Johnny Cash (US) version in advertisements.

-In 2022 noted traveler and pilot Mike Schmidt completed an 18 year quest to visit all 92 song places in the Johnny Cash and Hank snow version of "I've Been Everywhere". a video of the journey can be found on ADVrider.